pokeum/unreal-custom-web-browser/README.md

 **[ 🚫 DEPRECATED ]**

-Besides of an HTML link, a `location.href` JavaScript will also send a message to UCustomWebBrowserWidget and trigger the event.
+Besides of an HTML link, a `location.href` JavaScript will also send a message to UCustomWebBrowser and trigger the event.
 The code below is identical to example above:

 ```js
 location.href = "uewebbrowser://action?key=value&anotherKey=anotherValue";